Quick Answer

 What Is North Cyprus?

-North Cyprus - officially the Turkish Republic of Northern Cyprus (TRNC) - has been under Turkish administration since 1974 following the division of the island.
+North Cyprus, officially the Turkish Republic of Northern Cyprus (TRNC), has been under Turkish administration since 1974.
 It is not recognised by the Republic of Cyprus, the European Union, or any country except Turkey.
-The border between north and south (the Green Line) runs through Nicosia, dividing the city.
+The Green Line border runs through Nicosia, dividing the city between north and south.

 This distinction matters because North Cyprus operates under a separate legal, financial and tax system from the Republic of Cyprus.
 EU law, the Euro banking system (in the GESY sense), and Cyprus tax frameworks like Non-Dom status do not apply in the north.